mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > **RFC Editor's note:** Please remove this section prior to publication of a
 > final version of this document.

-RoQ uses the token "roq" to identify itself in ALPN.
+RoQ uses the ALPN token "roq" to identify itself during QUIC connection setup.

 Only implementations of the final, published RFC can identify themselves as "roq".
 Until such an RFC exists, implementations MUST NOT identify themselves